voliveir/hubflo-onboarding/WHITE_LABEL_PROGRESS_ENHANCEMENT.md

 3. **Professional Presentation**: Polished UI with brand colors
 4. **Real-time Updates**: Changes reflect immediately
 5. **Mobile Responsive**: Works on all devices

+## Recent Enhancements

+### ✅ Completion Timestamps (Implemented)
+- **Feature**: Each checklist step now tracks when it was completed
+- **Benefits**:
+  - Clients can see exactly when each step was finished
+  - Admins can track completion dates for audit purposes
+  - Better transparency and accountability
+- **Implementation**:
+  - Updated database structure to store `{completed: boolean, completed_at: string}`
+  - Enhanced admin interface to capture timestamps
+  - Client portal shows completion dates for finished steps
+  - Backward compatible migration for existing data

 ## Future Enhancements